 Our Transportation Systems segment includes transportation engineering and consulting services focused on the planning, design, development and implementation of software-based systems that integrate sensors, video surveillance, computers, and advanced communications equipment to enable public agencies to monitor, control and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.
 Our services include planning, design and implementation of surface transportation infrastructure systems.
 We perform analysis and study goods movement, commercial vehicle operations, travel demand forecasting and systems engineering, and identify mitigation measures to reduce traffic congestion.
 This segment also includes the activities of MET, which we acquired in January 2011.
-The MET activities specialize in 511 advanced traveler information systems by offering a unique range of customer-specific environmental and operational forecasting products and services.
-It also utilizes certain internally developed systems and tools as the model for the 511 National Guidelines, and currently delivers a combination of customized route-specific surface weather, travel times and road condition reports statewide across various states in the U.S. We also provide Maintenance Decision Support System ("MDSS") management tools that allow users to create solutions to meet roadway maintenance decision needs.
+MET specializes in 511 advanced traveler information systems and offers a unique range of customer-specific environmental and operational forecasting products and services.
+It also utilizes certain internally developed systems and tools as the model for the 511 National Guidelines, and currently delivers a combination of customized route-specific surface weather, travel times and road condition reports statewide across various states in the U.S. It also provides Maintenance Decision Support System ("MDSS") management tools that allow users to create solutions to meet roadway maintenance decision needs.
 MDSS provides detailed and accurate information at the route level that enables the efficient maintenance of roads and highways while optimizing resource use and reducing costs.

 Our Transportation Systems segment is largely dependent upon governmental funding and is affected by state and local budgetary issues.
-We believe the overall expansion of our Transportation Systems segment in the future will at least in part be dependent on the passage of a new Federal Highway Bill, on which Congress is currently working.
-We anticipate continued delays in the enactment of such a new bill, and until such time as a bill becomes law, the allotment of transportation funds in federal, state and local budgets may be uncertain.
+We believe the overall expansion of our Transportation Systems segment in the future will at least in part be dependent on the passage of a new Federal Highway Bill.
+Congress is currently working on such a bill and has recently agreed to extend the current funding levels under the previously expired Federal Highway Bill through March 2012.
+Continued delays in the enactment of such a new Federal Highway Bill, and until such time as a bill becomes law, will prolong the uncertainty regarding the allotment of transportation funds in federal, state and local budgets.
 We believe that prolonged uncertainty has adversely impacted, and may continue to adversely impact, our net sales and contract revenues and our overall financial performance in future periods.